Robert MUnsch

 Finding Christmas by Robert Munsch

-In Robert Musch’s “Finding Christmas”, Julie always finds the Christmas presents her parents hide.
-However, this year, she can’t find them anywhere!
-Have her parents decided not to have Christmas at all?
+In Robert Munsch’s “Finding Christmas,” Julie has a knack for discovering the Christmas presents her parents hide.
+But this year, she can’t seem to locate them at all!
+Have her parents decided to skip Christmas this time?

-Julie’s friend Denise suggests that they are in a large box on the sleigh that Julie’s parents put on their roof as a decoration.
-Julie climbs up and finds the presents, but then she cannot get back out of the box.
-With no way out Julie decides to take a nap.
-Her parents eventually find Julie in the box and wrap her up, placing her under the tree to Mommy & Daddy.
+Her friend Denise suggests that the gifts might be tucked away in a big box on the sleigh that Julie’s parents have placed on the roof as a festive decoration.
+Julie climbs up to check and finds the presents, but then she realizes she can’t get out of the box!
+With no escape in sight, she decides to take a little nap.
+Eventually, her parents discover her in the box and wrap her up, placing her under the tree for Mommy and Daddy to find.

-On Christmas morning Andrew and Tyya find Julie under the tree, so they wrap themselves up too.
-When Mommy and Daddy wake up the kids all yell “Merry Christmas.”
+On Christmas morning, Andrew and Tyya spot Julie under the tree and decide to wrap themselves up too.
+When Mommy and Daddy wake up, the kids all shout, “Merry Christmas!”

 The Enormous Suitcase